HectorMacassa/alx-system_engineering-devops/0x01-shell_permissions/README.md

-10-mirror_permissions - this script that mirrors the mode of the source file 11-directories_permission - this script changes the permissins of sub directories in the current directory 12-directory_permissions - this script creates a new directory and gives it 751 permissions
+10-mirror_permissions - this script that mirrors the mode of the source file 11-directories_permission - this script changes the permissins of sub directories in the current directory 12-directory_permissions - this script creates a new directory and gives it 751 permissions 13-change_group - this script changes the group ownership of the file hello